the-vision/docs/README.md

 # Meet The Vision

 Vision is the evolution of Jarvis.
+It aims to write generic modules which can be exposed as standalone APIs as well as plugged into various platforms like Messenger, Slack, Discord, Telegram, Skype, etc.

-Join the conversation on Discord: [https://discord.gg/MsZ9N9n](https://discord.gg/MsZ9N9n)
+For a quick overview of how AI is used in this project, see [https://vimeo.com/238717639](https://vimeo.com/238717639)

 # What?